Barbary slave trade: Rise of the Barbary pirates

 Famous accounts of Barbary slave raids include a mention in the diary of Samuel Pepys and a raid on the coastal village of Baltimore, Ireland, during which pirates left with the entire populace of the settlement.
 The attack was led by a Dutch captain, Jan Janszoon van Haarlem, also known as Murad Reis the Younger.
 Janszoon also led the 1627 raid on Iceland.
+About 50 people were killed and close to 400 captured and sold into slavery.
 Such raids in the Mediterranean were so frequent and devastating that the coastline between Venice and Málaga suffered widespread depopulation, and settlement there was discouraged.
 In fact, it was said that "there was no one left to capture any longer."

-In 1627 a group known as the Salé Rovers, from the Republic of Salé (now Salé in Morocco) occupied Lundy for five years.
-These Barbary Pirates, under the command of Janszoon, flew an Ottoman flag over the island.
+In 1627, a group known as the Salé Rovers, from the Republic of Salé (now Salé in Morocco) occupied Lundy for five years.
+These Barbary pirates, under the command of Janszoon, flew an Ottoman flag over the island.
 Slaving raids were made embarking from Lundy by the Barbary Pirates, and captured Europeans were held on Lundy before being sent to Algiers to be sold as slaves.

-The power and influence of these pirates during this time was such that nations including the United States paid tribute in order to stave off their attacks.
-Supplies from the Black Sea appear to have been even larger.
-A compilation of partial statistics and patchy estimates indicates that almost 2 million Russians, Ukrainians, and Poles were seized from 1468 to 1694.
-Additionally, there were slaves from the Caucasus obtained by a mixture of raiding and trading.
-16th- and 17th-century customs statistics suggest that Istanbul's slave import from the Black Sea may have totaled around 2.5 million from 1450 to 1700.
+The power and influence of these pirates during this time was such that nations including the United States paid tribute to stave off their attacks.

-An account of the later phase of the trade was published in 1740 by Englishman Thomas Pellow, who had escaped from Morocco after 21 years of slavery, having been captured from a ship in 1716 as an 11 year-old boy.
+An account of the later phase of the trade was published in 1740 by Englishman Thomas Pellow, who had escaped from Morocco after 21 years of slavery, having been captured from a ship in 1716 as an 11-year-old boy.

+Slave sources by nation

+Between the 16th century and the early 19th century, the Barbary slave trade in South and West Europe was one of two major slave routes for European slaves to the Ottoman Empire and the Middle East, the other being the contemporary Crimean slave trade in Eastern Europe.

+The Barbary corsairs attacked a number of different nations in Southern and Western Europe, as well as the Americas.
+Some of the nations were exclusively attacked by sea, while others were also subjected to slave raids on land.
+Each nation had their own policy in order to address the issue, and different European governments maintained negotiations with the Barbary states in order to pay ransom for captives, prevent attacks on their ships or raids on their coasts.
+Armed raids began in the sixteenth century, when the Ottoman states of what is today, Algeria, Tunisia and Libya became de facto independent rogue states that lived on pillage, and persisted as late as the early nineteenth century, when France conquered modern Algeria.
+From the 16th to the end of the 18th century, the coastal areas of Italy (especially in the south-west) were raided by pirates launched from the coast of North Africa.
+To protect themselves, people in coastal areas have moved inland into mountainous and rugged areas.
+The long-term impact of these pirate attacks persisted for over century into the 20th.